You are on our United Kingdom site

 Sexual harassment

-What will entail ‘all reasonable steps’ awaits to be seen and the Employment Rights Bill includes new powers for regulations to be made to specify what steps are to be regarded as ‘reasonable’.
-If this is akin to the ‘all reasonable steps defence’ for employers to avoid vicarious liability, then this is a high hurdle, as an employer will not be considered to have taken all reasonable steps if there are any further steps that they could reasonably have taken.
+What will entail “all reasonable steps” awaits to be seen.
+If the requirement for these steps is akin to the “all reasonable steps defence” for employers to avoid vicarious liability, then this is a high hurdle, as an employer will not be considered to have taken all reasonable steps if there are any further steps that they could reasonably have taken.
+However, the Employment Rights Bill includes new powers for regulations to be made to specify what steps are to be regarded as ‘reasonable’.
+A call for evidence launched on 7 April 2025, is seeking evidence of effective steps employers can take to reduce and/or prevent sexual harassment to feed into these regulations.
+This may help employers have a better understanding of what will be required to satisfy this higher duty.

 Public sector socio-economic duty and dual discrimination